Knots and Chaos in the R\"ossler System: Abstract

 \section{Abstract}

 The Rössler System is one of the best known chaotic dynamical systems, exhibiting a plethora of complex phenomena - and yet, only a few studies tackled its complexity analytically.
-In this paper we find sufficient conditions for the existence of chaotic dynamics for the Rössler System.
-This will allow us to prove the existence of infinitely many periodic trajectories for the flow, and determine their knot types.
+Inspired by recent numerical studies of the Rössler System, we introduce an idealized model for the Rössler System, prove its chaoticity, and study its bifurcations.